China's central bank mulls Alibaba, Tencent payment curbs

 In February, Alipay said it handled 900 billion yuan in mobile payment transactions from more than 100 million users last year, completing more mobile payments than U.S.-based PayPal and Square Inc combined.

-Alibaba and Tencent both said recently they would launch virtual credit cards that use QR codes, similar in function to a bar code, scanned by smartphones to process payments, in partnership with China CITIC Bank Corp (601998.SS) (0998.HK).
+Alibaba and Tencent both said recently they would launch virtual credit cards that use QR codes, similar in function to a bar code, scanned by smartphones to process payments, in partnership with China CITIC Bank Corp.

 But last week, the central bank suspended the use of this type of payment by mobile devices, halting the rollout.